WHAT IS THE MFACM

 - To nourish a critical and cross-disciplinary understanding of issues in contemporary art-making and creative industries

-- To equip students with knowledge of artistic and technological development in relevant areas with an emphasis on the creative processes involved
+- To equip students with knowledge of artistic, scientific, and technological development in relevant areas with an emphasis on the creative processes involved

 - To provide the local and overseas industry with graduates who demonstrate a high level of originality and a commitment to the highest standards of professional ethics, and who are capable of taking on significant responsibilities and leadership roles in the industry